WYihei/ChineseNodifyWiki/Getting-Started.md

 ![nodes-hierarchy](https://user-images.githubusercontent.com/12727904/192028123-e2847f29-6517-4731-8672-f5d8356dead0.png)

-## Items and Connections Layers
+## Content Layers

-You may wonder how a node can be a connector itself and and still behave like a normal node.
+You may wonder how a node can be a connector itself and still behave like a normal node.
 The editor contains three big layers which help solve this problem:

 1. The items layer (`NodifyEditor.ItemsSource`) - here, each control is wrapped inside an [Item Container](ItemContainer-Overview) making it selectable, draggable, etc and it is possible to have any control rendered (e.g a connector, a text block).
 2. The connections layer (`NodifyEditor.Connections`) - this is where all the [connections](Connections-Overview) coexist and are rendered behind the items layer by default